9 Minute Broccoli

 - Cover cookie sheet with foil.
 Arrange vegetables onto cookie sheet allowing space for each.

-- Drizzle olive oil ensuring vegetables are thoroughly coated.
-Squeeze lemon half over vegetables if desired making sure no seeds are expelled.
+- Drizzle toasted sesame oil and fish sauce over broccoli ensuring the vegetables are thoroughly coated.
+Squeeze a lemon wedge over vegetables if desired making sure no seeds are expelled.

 - Place pan into oven for 4 minutes.